ianmcnicholas/CV/README.md

 #### Leadership

 As of yet, I have not held a position of seniority through work, however I am naturally an aspiring leader.
 In my personal life I am frequently finding myself in leadership roles, whether it be undertaking a course to be able to effectively skipper a yacht (day-skipper) or taking on the captaincy and coaching of my University Aussie Rules football team.
 I was also the Project Manager for [this construction project](https://user-images.githubusercontent.com/75983723/118269844-1d636480-b4b7-11eb-9ef1-7033c0a85b42.jpeg).
-More recently, during the Makers Academy Bootcamp, I consistently took the role of the project-driving and proactive team member.
+During the Makers Academy Bootcamp, I consistently took the role of the project-driving and proactive team member.
 This lead to project tickets being assigned appropriately and group members being included with requests for their thoughts on the work.
+More recently in my personal life, I undertake frequent mountain excursions which require meticulous planning of climbing routes and back-up options.
+These expeditions also require the ability to pivot swiftly should plans go awry.
 <br><br>
 ## Programming skills